GTMStack

 Post-Event Debriefs: The Most Skipped Step

-Post-event debriefs happen in fewer than 30% of event programs.
+Post-event debriefs happen in fewer than 30% of event programs based on what we’ve observed.
 The other 70% just move on to the next event without reflecting on what worked and what didn’t.
 This is how teams repeat the same mistakes for years.

 Run two debriefs: a tactical debrief and a strategic debrief.